-- Create an group application task which requires the students to apply the conceptual framework to understand something for themselves
+- Create an group application task which requires the students to apply the conceptual framework and/or method to understand something for themselves

 - Create a concluding activity which requires students to discuss the cultural history and the limitations of the framework and, if appropriate, propose alternatives.

-In a linguistics class one might set an objective of exploring the social aspects of how a word is understood.
-The tutor might present (or provide research time) to explore the conceptual frameworks that have been used to understand the social aspects of a word, such as spelling variations, dialects, registers, jargon, slang, and so on.
+In a linguistics class an objective is set to understand how the meaning of words change over time and in different contexts.
+The tutor presents the conceptual frameworks that have been used to understand a word’s meaning, such as spelling variations, dialects, registers, jargon, slang, and so on.
 A group task might be set to apply these frameworks to understand particular words and report back their findings to the whole cohort.
 The session might be concluded by discussing the usefulness and limitations of the frameworks as well as suggestions for alternative ways of understanding words (Oprandi & Murphy, 2019).

-In a chemistry class one might set an objective of a perceived reduction in number and size of fish caught along a river.
+In a chemistry class the objective is set to analyse water quality and pollutants in a river, its effect on the river wildlife, the cause of the pollutants and ways to mitigate the risk of pollutants on the wildlife.
 See, for example, this PBL activity on the Royal Society of Chemistry website (Belt et al., 2002).
-The tutor might present or provide research time to explore the conceptual frameworks for detecting, analysing and suggesting counteractions for river pollution.
-A group task might be set for the students to act as investigating officers, and apply the frameworks to identify the possible causes and suggest any remedy if required and for the students to feed back their findings to the cohort.
-The session might be concluded by discussing the cultural history, usefulness and limitations of the theoretical frameworks for tasks such as this.
+In the class the tutor presents methods for analysing water quality, methods of identifying the cause of the pollutants and methods for measuring the effects of pollutants.
+A group task is set for the students to act as investigating officers, apply the methods introduced, return data on water quality, quantify the effect on river wildlife, suggest causes and propose remedies to river pollution.
+The group feed backs their findings to the cohort.
+The session is concluded by discussing the cultural history, usefulness and limitations of the methods applied for tasks such as this.

-This short chapter offers a curriculum design that seeks to provide students with conceptual frameworks that they can use to come to know new things.
-It includes providing the students with the opportunity to critically engage with those frameworks so they can challenge them and/or build upon them.
+This short chapter offers a curriculum design that seeks to provide students with conceptual frameworks and methods that they can use to come to know new things.
+It includes providing the students with the opportunity to critically engage with those frameworks and methods so they can build upon them.
 The curriculum design is intended to lower the barriers that can prevent students from entering the discipline and instead invites students to come to know in their own way, welcoming all students into the discipline, whatever their background.